astrophysik/Compiler-Cpm/README.md

   * *Compiler*
   Compiler runs lexer and parser.
 Getting from the last AST and generates c++ code from it, which will be executed

+Lexer and Parser work in parallel. lexer put the received tokens of one command into a pipe.
+Parser takes ready-made tokens from there and adds in AST

 Approximate scheme of work
   ```mermaid
 flowchart LR